dmitriytat/jedi-validate/README.md

 > - filesize: number
 > - extension: string

-We can use these attributes:
+You can use these attributes:
 > - type - email, tel и url regular regexp for each type.
 > - pattern - regexp with attribute value.
 > - required - check input for empty value.